KeilaMartinez/Simon-says-game/README.md

 is it a game very funny. where you can put a test your memory. it is time to have fun.

-> iithis is project final of the course "javaScript fundamentals" by platzi.
+> this is project final of the course "javaScript fundamentals" by platzi.
 [Platzi](https://platzi.com/ "Platzi")

 ![img](https://i.ibb.co/NnMv1m3/captura-juego.png")